 APS-C Sharpness Chart

-When setting the camera to APS-C we can see the results are very different.
-Not only do we end up cropping in 1.5x making the lens shoot around 75mm, but the camera also ends up cropping out a lot of the soft corners and edges.
+When setting the camera to APS-C mode, we can see that the results are significantly different.
+Not only do we end up cropping in 1.5x, making the lens equivalent to around 75mm, but the camera also ends up cropping out a significant amount of the soft corners and edges.

 Flaring

 Flaring is quite nasty on this lens.
-No matter what, it seems it wants to veil flare, even when pointing directly into the sun.
-It also looks like we’re getting a lot of red dot sensor reflections in some of these shots as well.
+No matter what, it seems to want to veil the flare, even when pointed directly at the sun.
+It also appears that we’re experiencing a lot of red dot sensor reflections in some of these shots as well.

 In terms of coating, the Industar 50-2 has no front element coating and only a rear anti-reflective coating.